msjimc/TransGBViewer/Guide/FEATURES.md

 ![Figure 1](images/figureFeature1.jpg)

-The __features__ tab of the __mRNA Display Options__ window provides controls for selection and display of sequence domains and motifs in the displayed sequences (Figure 1).
+The __Features__ tab of the __mRNA Display Options__ window provides controls for the selection and display of sequence domains and motifs in the displayed transcripts (Figure 1).

 ---

 The generation of multiple alternatively spliced transcripts from a single gene enables the production of diverse mRNA molecules, each of which may encode distinct protein isoforms.
 Because these isoforms differ in sequence, they can vary in function, activity, and stability, allowing the gene to contribute to a broader range of cellular processes and adapt to different physiological conditions.

-To facilitate the visualization of how motifs and domains are distributed across a gene’s transcripts, one can examine annotated features available in GenBank records or through resources such as UniProt and InterProScan.
+To facilitate the visualisation of how motifs and domains are distributed across a gene’s transcripts, you can display annotated features present in the imported GenBank files or through resources such as UniProt and InterProScan.
 These tools provide detailed mappings of sequence elements, making it easier to compare structural and functional differences among isoforms.

 ## Display of metadata present in the imported GenBank files